-Strategic planning and policy is fundamental to the workings of local government - in particular, meeting community needs for good quality local infrastructure, local services, and performance of regulatory functions.
+Strategic planning, future development and regeneration work is fundamental to the workings of local government and touches on almost all aspects of Council activities.
+It helps meet community needs for good quality local infrastructure, local services, and performance of regulatory functions.
+It also supports the organisation to respond to the significant reforms underway right across our sector, and to prepare for the future.

 This Activity provides strategic policy, city planning and urban regeneration services for us and our communities.
-We support the recovery and ongoing evolution of a resilient city that is better able to adapt to future challenges and take advantage of new opportunities.
+We support the ongoing evolution of a resilient city that is better able to adapt to future challenges and take advantage of new opportunities.
+Responding to climate change and building climate resilience will be one of the biggest challenges Christchurch faces and this Activity leads that programme of work.